 I gained a greater appreciation for the benefits of a diverse, inclusive working environment through my corporate roles, first at Hewlett-Packard and later as part of the founding team at networking gear manufacturer 3Com.
 Creating an environment of honest communication and demonstrated respect allowed for fuller engagement and better ideas and simply made for a richer, more rewarding working environment.

-Silicon Valley Community Foundation (SVCF), and my eyes were opened to the impact that nonprofits have on life in our community.
+Not long after I left 3Com, I became involved with the Silicon Valley Community Foundation (SVCF), and my eyes were opened to the impact that nonprofits have on life in our community.
 Their impact on education, social justice and quality of life for everyone truly enriches our region.
 I began to make the connections between beliefs that were formed and honed during my corporate days with the organizations that delivered on this promise every day to the greater community.

 While I continue to be involved with several nonprofits, the one that has become front and center for me is Facing History and Ourselves, an organization that fosters conversations in schools and workplaces about racism, prejudice and religious intolerance.
 It’s one of the many worthwhile organizations I’ve come to know through my involvement with SVCF.